AntonioTorres23/OpenGL_Notes/Bloom.md

 }
 ```

-Interesting to note here is that we add the bloom effect before we apply tone mapping
+Interesting to note here is that we add the bloom effect before we apply tone mapping.